grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 to trust the 400 trinkets number.
 But using the RRDTool data, the new number happens to still be 100% accurate even after the data points have been consolidated.
 This is a very useful property of _rates_ in time series.
 It also explains why RRDTool does not permit updating data prior to the last update: RRD is _always accurate_.
-(Back in my ISP days, we actually used data stored in RRDs to bill our customers.
-I wouldn't try this with Graphite.)

 As an exercise, try seeing it for yourself: pretent the value of 10 in the second step never arrived, which should make the final value of